 Boat Maintenance Tips That Every Boat Owner Should Know

 Boating is one of the most popular pastimes in American culture.
-Currently, there are around 12 million boats registered in the US.
+Currently, around 12 million boats are registered in the US.
 However, just because so many people own boats doesn't mean that all boat owners treat theirs equally.

 Annual Boat Maintenance Tips